 How much will a private house sale cost?

-A private house sale will avoid estate agency fees, but there will be other costs to pay, including:
+A private sale will avoid estate agency fees, but there will be other costs to pay, including:

-- Energy Performance Certificate – if you decide on a private house sale, you will be responsible for getting an Energy Performance Certificate (EPC) for your property.
+- Energy Performance Certificate – if you decide on a private sale, you will be responsible for getting an Energy Performance Certificate (EPC) for your property.
 You’ll need to use an accredited assessor and it will cost around £50-100.

-- If you sell your property via social media or one of the free private house sale websites, you may not need to pay to advertise your property, but you may want to choose to pay for additional services such as professional property photography or floorplan creation.
+- If you sell your property via social media or one of the free private property sale websites, you may not need to pay to advertise your property, but you may want to choose to pay for additional services such as professional property photography or floorplan creation.
 You can also pay to ‘boost’ the visibility of your property on most of the private house sale websites.